Andrej Sekera: Dallas Stars

 On 1 July 2019, Sekera was signed as a free agent to a one-year $1.5 million contract with the Dallas Stars.
 Following the signing, Sekera was praised by coach Jim Montgomery for being "a top-two or top-four (defenseman) in the NHL" and "a guy who has been leaned upon by a lot of coaches."
 During the pre-season, Sekera was placed on a defensive pairing with Miro Heiskanen after impressing Montgomery with his puck-handling and decision-making skills.
 He played in three games with the Stars before suffering a shoulder injury during a game against the Pittsburgh Penguins and was helped off of the ice.
 He subsequently missed four games with overall body soreness before returning to the lineup as a replacement for an injured John Klingberg.
 While he was recovering, Heiskanen was paired with Jamie Oleksiak so Montgomery paired Sekera with Esa Lindell.
 Adding a veteran presence to the Stars' third pairing on the blueline, Sekera appeared in 57 games in the 2019–20 season and posted two goals and six assists.
 While playing a bottom six role, Sekera and the Stars push for a deep run in the 2020 Stanley Cup playoffs.
 During the Final series against the Tampa Bay Lightning, Sekera blocked a shot in the first period in Game 5 and left the ice until overtime.
 In the playoffs, Sekera appeared in a career high 27 postseason games, adding one assist, in helping the Stars reach the 2020 Stanley Cup Finals.

 On 4 October 2020, Sekera signed a two-year, $3 million contract extension that carries an annual salary cap hit of $1.5 million to remain with the Stars.
 Once the NHL resumed play, Sekera played in the Stars' 4-1 loss to the Hurricanes before being placed on the NHL's COVID list.
 As the Stars pushed to qualify for the 2021 Stanley Cup playoffs, Sekera was struck by a puck and named a game-time decision for the following game against the Columbus Blue Jackets.
-He finished the 2020–21 season wth five points and a plus-12 rating in 46 games.
+He finished the 2020–21 season with five points and a plus-12 rating in 46 games.

 Sekera returned to the Stars to compete in the 2021–22 season but remained a healthy scratch for the first few games.
 However, as a result of their slow start, Sekera, Jacob Peterson, and Riley Tufte were placed into the lineup as a replacement for Blake Comeau, Joel Kiviranta, and Thomas Harley on 14 November.
 During his first game back into the lineup, the Stars won their first game within 60 minutes of regulation.